 My next picture book, When the Squirrels Stole my Sister, is in development with Fitzhenry & Whiteside.

 I recently resumed writing short fiction for adults.
-My latest story was published in the Summer 2017 volume of the The Fiddlehead.
+My recent stories have appeared in The Fiddlehead and The New Quarterly.

 I’m active in Canada’s children’s literature community–I’ve sat on book juries, participated in book festivals, and given workshops and presentations at schools, libraries, and literary events from coast to coast.